---

 **What users dislike:**

-- Users experience **slow performance** with Eclipse, especially when working on large projects or managing numerous plugins.
+- Users often experience **slow performance** with Eclipse, especially when handling large projects, impacting overall efficiency.
 (79 reviews)

-- Users often experience **performance issues** with Eclipse, particularly when multiple plugins are in use, leading to lag.
+- Users report **performance issues** with Eclipse, noting lag with multiple plugins and a complex, steep learning curve.
 (49 reviews)

-- Users often face **plugin issues** that complicate setup and lead to performance lags in Eclipse.
+- Users experience **plugin issues** that lead to performance lags and complicate the initial setup process in Eclipse.
 (47 reviews)

 - Users frequently experience **slow startup times** with Eclipse, which can hinder productivity and cause frustrating delays.
 (46 reviews)